jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   </p>
   <h3>Danny Ainge</h3>
   <p><em>by SamM</em><br />
-    I don’t want to be here, said Ainge<br />
+    I don't want to be here, said Ainge<br />
-    Methinks it’s time for a change<br />
+    Methinks it's time for a change<br />
     Rather than make double plays<br />
     For the lowly Blue Jays<br />
-    I’ll be shooting from three-point range
+    I'll be shooting from three-point range
   </p>
   <h3>2012 MLB Salaries</h3>
   <p><em>by TheUmpire</em><br />
     Salaries up four percent<br />
     Whilst the rest of us struggle for rent<br />
-    The min’s half a mil<br />
+    The min's half a mil<br />
     Yet we go see them still<br />
     Attendance continues ascent
   </p>
-  <h3>Rakuten’s Most Golden Eagle?</h3>
+  <h3>Rakuten's Most Golden Eagle?</h3>
   <p><em>by TheUmpire</em><br />
     Andruw Jones signed a deal in Japan<br />
     To perk up his career if he can<br />
     His last five seasons were bad<br />
-    So I’m sure he’ll be glad<br />
+    So I'm sure he'll be glad<br />
     If he can once again be "the man"
   </p>
   <h3>Ozzie Smith</h3>